bvgoncharov/gwmem_2022/README.md

 # gwmem_2022

-## Requirements
+## Setting up the environment

+Please follow these steps.
 Create a new conda virtual environment like this:
 ```
 conda create -n gwmem_sxs -y -c conda-forge python=3.9
 conda activate gwmem_sxs